-The 2020 Honda Civic Type R has been revealed at the Tokyo Auto Salon.
+The new Honda Civic Type R has been revealed at the Tokyo Auto Salon.
 Here’s everything you need to know about this revamped hot hatch…

 2.0-litre, turbocharged engine with 320hp